-- Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. - For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. - Diabetes self-management training is covered under certain conditions.
+Services that are covered for you What you must pay when you get these services lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+Diabetes self-management training is covered under certain conditions.
 Prior authorization may be required from our plan for therapeutic shoes, diabetic services and supplies.

-Referral by your network provider and prior authorization from our plan may be required for diabetes self-management training.

-You pay \$0 copayment for diabetes monitoring supplies.

-You pay \$0 copayment for therapeutic shoes or inserts.

-There is no coinsurance, copayment or deductible for beneficiaries eligible for the diabetes self-management training preventive benefit.

-Durable medical equipment (DME) and related supplies

-(For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
+Referral by your network provider and prior authorization from our plan may be required for diabetes self-management diabetes self-management training preventive benefit.
+Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.

-There is no coinsurance, copayment, or deductible for durable medical equipment and related supplies.

-Your cost sharing for Medicare oxygen equipment coverage is \$0 copayment every month.

-After 36 months, your supplier must continue to provide oxygen equipment and related supplies for an additional 24 months, up to a total of 5 years, as long as you have a medical need for oxygen.
-If your medical need continues
+If our supplier in your area does not carry a 20% coinsurance Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance every month.
+After 36 months, your supplier must continue to provide oxygen equipment and related supplies for an additional 24 months, up to a total of 5 particular brand or manufacturer, you may ask them if they can special order it for you.
+Prior authorization may be required from our plan . years, as long as you have a medical need for oxygen.
+If your medical need continues past the 5-year period, your supplier is no longer required to provide your oxygen and oxygen equipment, and you may choose to get replacement equipment from any supplier.
+A new 36-month payment period and 5-year supplier obligation period